newaetech/chipwhisperer/docs/getting-started.rst

     not already done that will all of our changes.

   * We have this site now.
 The installation procedure, the software documentation, and the tutorials are on this site.
-All other resources stay on the `NewAE Wiki`_.
+We've now got a `separate site for hardware docs <https://rtfm.newae.com>`_ as well.
 This site will be version based on releases of the software.
 Thank you `readthedocs`_!

   * :ref:`Tutorials <tutorials>` are now auto-generated with our tutorial build system.
 The jupyter notebooks that are included in the